What This Covers

 Ideally, a trustee should be someone you know and trust.

-The amount an individual can transfer free of federal estate and gift taxes, both during life and at death.
-As of February 2025, the credit is $13.9 million per person, or $27.9 million for a married couple.
+The total amount an individual can transfer free of federal estate and gift taxes during life and at death.